yujunz/gitlab.com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

 ```

 The `/var/opt/gitlab/postgresql/data/recovery.conf` file is not managed by
-configuration management and needs to be setup manually.
+configuration management nor backed up by WAL-G and needs to be setup manually.

 ##### recovery.conf for archive replica